Examples from software development

 Automation library

-Test environment for transmission elements
+Test environment for transfer elements